DEAD10C5/badge-2023-tri-poloski/test/README.md

 - Upload the `src/ArduinoISP` sketch to the Arduino UNO.
 - Connect board and "get board info", you should see serial number.

-Pin details for ISP header:
-// By default, the hardware SPI pins MISO, MOSI and SCK are used to communicate
-// with the target.
-On all Arduinos, these pins can be found
-// on the ICSP/SPI header:
-//
-//               MISO °. .
-5V (!)
-Avoid this pin on Due, Zero...
-//               SCK   . .
-MOSI
-//                     . .
-GND
-//
-// On some Arduinos (Uno,...), pins MOSI, MISO and SCK are the same pins as
-// digital pin 11, 12 and 13, respectively.
-That is why many tutorials instruct
-// you to hook up the target to these pins.
-If you find this wiring more
-// practical, have a define USE_OLD_STYLE_WIRING.
-This will work even when not
-// using an Uno.
-(On an Uno this is not needed).

 Choose Bootloader UART1 if you are using ISP header programming since the TX is on pin 8 and the RX is on pin 9.